falconry/falcon/CONTRIBUTING.md

 $ tox -e py26,py27,py34 && tools/combine_coverage.sh
 ```

+It is necessary to combine test coverage from all three of these environments in order to account for branches in the code that are only taken for a given Python version.

-This generates an HTML coverage report that can be viewed by simply opening `.coverage_html/index.html` in a browser.
+The `combine_coverage.sh` script generates an HTML coverage report that can be viewed by simply opening `.coverage_html/index.html` in a browser.
+This can be helpful in tracking down specific lines or branches that are missing coverage.

 ### Documentation